CheckAgain-You/odin-recipes/README.md

 This is the Odin Project Recipes project.
-The task is to create a website with an index page that contains linkes to several recipes.
+The task is to create a website with an index page that contains links to several recipes.

 Once I have completed this project, I will have demonstrated the following skills: